Kartik-com/Portfolio/README.md

 ### 🚀 Objective

 A passionate and dedicated software engineering student seeking opportunities to apply and enhance technical skills in a dynamic and collaborative environment.
 Eager to contribute to real-world projects, learn from experienced professionals, and continuously grow as a software engineer.
+Particularly interested in actively participating in open-source communities to leverage the power of collaboration, contribute to meaningful projects, and make a positive impact on the software development ecosystem.

 ---

 ### 📚 Education

-**Bachelor of Science in Software Engineering** [University Name], [City, State]
-*Expected Graduation Date: [Month Year]*
+**Bachelor of Science in Computer Engineering** Savitribai Phule Pune University , Pune , Maharashtra *Expected Graduation Date: 2025

 ---

 ### 💡 Skills

-- Programming Languages: [List languages you are proficient in]
+- Programming Languages: Java , JavaScript , Python , C++ , C
-- Web Development: [List relevant frameworks, tools, etc.]
+- Web Development: HTML , CSS , JS , Tailwind CSS
-- Database Management: [List databases and tools you are familiar with]
+- Database Management: MySQL
 - Software Design and Architecture
 - Problem Solving and Algorithm Development
 - Version Control: Git, GitHub